Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 9, Child of the Sea.

-Your connection to the oceans grants you the following benefits:
+Your master your connection to the sea:

 * You can speak normally with aquatic beasts and understand what they are saying.
 * You learn the Control Water, Create or Destroy Water and Water Walk spell each of which you can cast once without expending a spell slot.
 Once you cast these spells with this trait you cannot use it again until you finish a long rest.
 Choose Strength, Constitution or Charisma for your Spellcasting ability.